apple/swift-mmio/Sources/MMIO/Documentation.docc/Documentation.md

 While understanding the manual definition process is valuable, `SVD2Swift` should be your primary approach for generating register maps whenever SVD files are available for your target hardware.
 See [SVD2Swift](https://swiftpackageindex.com/apple/swift-mmio/main/documentation/svd2swift) for details.

+### Contributions

+Contributions and feedback are welcome!
+Please refer to the [Contribution Guidelines](https://github.com/apple/swift-mmio#contributing-to-swift-mmio) for more information.

 ## Topics

 ### Essentials